-- Reconfiguration of OpenStack Passwords

-- Regenerate All Passwords

-- Custom Password

-- Reconfiguration of CIMC Password
+- Custom Password - Reconfiguration of CIMC Password

 You can change the OpenStack password and CIMC password on Day 1 through reconfiguration, only for the pods that are successfully deployed.

 Reconfiguration of OpenStack Passwords

 The OpenStack services deployed on control/compute/storage nodes, infrastructure services, and logging and monitoring services deployed on management node are installed on Day 0 with auto-generated passwords.
 You can set custom passwords or change the passwords of all these services if required.